Ameenpur

-Ameenpur is a satellite town of Hyderabad in Patancheru mandal of Sangareddy district in the Indian state of Telangana.
+Ameenpur is a satellite town of Hyderabad in Ameenpur mandal of Sangareddy district in the Indian state of Telangana.
 The locality is famous for the scenic Ameenpur Lake.

 Ameenpur has become a popular residential area in Hyderabad Metropolitan Region, owing to its close proximity to areas such as Miyapur and HITEC City in the real estate boom of early 2000s.
 The area however, suffers due to lack of proper civic amenities.

+Ameenpur concerns

+Residents in Ameenpur, Hyderabad, face severe civic and environmental concerns, notably poor infrastructure, lake pollution, and a mismanaged dumping yard.